 Supervision details

-Supervision is such an important part of our work, and creativity can bring a fresh, embodied dimension to reflection.
-Engaging both body and mind, creative processes can help shift stuckness, spark insight, and bring lightness—even humour—when needed.
+Supervision is such an important part of therapeutic work, and creativity can bring a fresh, embodied dimension to reflection.
+Engaging both body and mind, creative processes can help shift stuckness, spark insight, and bring lightness, even humour, when needed.

 This approach draws on established supervision models (including Hawkins’ 7-Eyed Model & Proctor’s Three-Function Model) alongside creative, depth-oriented approaches like metaphors, symbols, writing, and sand play.
 It’s designed to help us: